ms/buildtogether.tech/fairness/index.md

 as us, which has nothing to do with on-the-job ability
 <cite>Greenwald1995,Jost2009</cite>.

-One way this shows up in tech hiring is in <span i="whiteboard coding questions">whiteboard coding questions</span> about linked lists, dynamic programming, and other topics from computer science classes on data structures and algorithms.
+One way this bias shows up is in <span i="whiteboard coding questions">whiteboard coding questions</span> about linked lists, dynamic programming, and other topics from computer science classes on data structures and algorithms.
 As [Hillel Wayne][wayne-hillel] discovered when he looked at